-Starting a new job is exciting, but you could also feel nervous before your first day.
+Starting a new job is exciting, but you may also feel nervous ahead of your first day.
 Getting new job nerves is completely normal and something that most people experience.
 However, it can still feel challenging to face a new job when feeling anxious.
 In this article, we explore why people get new job nerves, steps you can take to calm your nerves before starting a new position and tips for beginning your job effectively with as little anxiety as possible.

 People are prone to nervousness and anxiety in many instances, especially when they face new situations or changes.
 While a new job isn't something you should be afraid of, it may make you nervous since it's something unknown.
 You might not have prior experience working in that particular position or for the company, and starting a new job is a significant life change.
 Acknowledging your nerves is the first step in overcoming your anxiety and feeling confident when you start your new job.